 Abstract

-Building segmentation models that can deal with rare and small nuclear objects in Hematoxylin & Eosin (H&E) stained pathologic images is a challenging task in digital pathology.
-Applying image augmentation can be a positive additive towards alleviating this challenge.
-As part of this effort, we propose new class-controlling Copy-Paste augmentation using prepared nuclear objects set.
-A lot of image augmentations have been developed in computer vision for improving model performance but most of them are general-purpose and have not been designed for specific domain.
-Our proposed method is able to provide more appropriateness for pathology domain and regularization for making the model robust.
-In addition, it has advantage of alleviating class imbalance problem which is very common in histology datasets for nuclear segmentation.
-In our cross-validation experiments on multi-tissue histology dataset, it improves PQ, mPQ+ from 64.31 to 64.52, 52.3 to 52.9, respectively.
+Building segmentation models that can deal with rare and small nuclear objects in hematoxylin and eosin (H&E) stained pathologic images is a challenging task in digital pathology.
+Applying image augmentation can help alleviate this challenge.
+Hence, we propose new class-controlling copy–paste augmentation using a prepared nuclear objects set.
+Several image augmentations have been developed in computer vision for improving model performance; however, most of them are general-purpose methods and have not been designed for a specific domain.
+Our proposed method is appropriate for the pathology domain and provide strong regularization to make the model robust.
+In addition, it has the advantage of alleviating class imbalance problem, which is very common in histology datasets for nuclear segmentation.
+In our cross-validation experiments on a multi-tissue histology dataset, our method improves PQ and mPQ+ from 64.31 to 64.52 and 52.3 to 52.9, respectively.

-Index Terms—Nuclear segmentation, digital pathology, copy-paste, deep learning, image augmentation
+Index Terms—Nuclear segmentation, digital pathology, copy–paste, deep learning, image augmentation